vippsas/webhooks-api/api-guide.md

 You can use the Webhooks API to get an HTTP notification whenever a subscribed event happens, for example an captured payment on the ePayment platform.

-You can register to receive webhooks for specific events (e.g., *Cancelled* payment requests) and update your system instantly upon notification.

 **Note:**
 You can register a set number of webhooks per event type for each sales unit, as described in the [API spec][register_webhook_endpoint].